CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Cables-Optics-Transceivers/Transceiver-and-Cable-Self-qualification-with-Cumulus-Linux.md

 toc: 4
 ---

-Cumulus Networks provides this document as a suggested procedure for qualifying a transceiver module or cable that does not appear on the {{<exlink url="https://www.nvidia.com/en-us/networking/ethernet-switching/hardware-compatibility-list/" text="Cumulus Linux Hardware Compatibility List">}} (HCL) as a recommended pluggable.
-Cumulus Networks will not actively prevent any non-recommended pluggable from functioning and does not restrict the use of self-qualified pluggables.
-However, Cumulus Networks recommends customers use the pluggables listed on the HCL.
+NVIDIA provides this document as a suggested procedure for qualifying a transceiver module or cable that does not appear on the {{<exlink url="https://www.nvidia.com/en-us/networking/ethernet-switching/hardware-compatibility-list/" text="Cumulus Linux Hardware Compatibility List">}} (HCL) as a recommended pluggable.
+NVIDIA will not actively prevent any non-recommended pluggable from functioning and does not restrict the use of self-qualified pluggables.
+However, NVIDIA recommends customers use the pluggables listed on the HCL.
 Customers who wish to use a non-recommended pluggable can follow the suggested procedure outlined in this document.
-For concerns about pluggables that are not listed, please {{<exlink url="https://www.nvidia.com/en-us/contact/sales/" text="contact your Cumulus Networks">}} sales team.
+For concerns about pluggables that are not listed, {{<exlink url="https://www.nvidia.com/en-us/contact/sales/" text="contact your NVIDIA">}} sales team.

 ## Example Connections

 This procedure is valid for qualifying all types of transceivers and cables in a device undergoing testing.
 Customers can choose the same types or a combination of different transceivers for this test.

 The following diagram illustrates an example where the top and bottom ports are connected with a cable as a loopback.
 The example includes cabling and configuration for the testing of both 40G QSFP and 10/1G SFP.
-Cumulus Networks recommends that different speed components be tested independently.
+NVIDIA recommends that different speed components be tested independently.
 The example includes both in order to simplify the presentation.

 {{<img src="/images/knowledge-base/transceiver-cable-self-qual.png" alt="Loopback cable port connections" width="600px">}}